Type promotions and conversions

 In Rust, integer literals have their type inferred depending on context.
 When

-there is insufficient information to infer a type either i32
+there is insufficient information to infer a type either i32 is assumed or may

 require some type annotation to be given.